M-croHard/MacroHard/README.md

 * Help options in case of ticketing issues.
 (Lost tickets...etc)

 #Personas
 ---
+Nick - Jed Owns a small bar that has a dance floor and stage that holds about 300 people.
+He has been having concerts at his location for about a decade and wants more options to sell tickets other than cash at the door.
+He’s well versed in technology and wants a solution that is easy for him and his employees to use and that doesn’t take too much from his bottom line.

+---
 Brady - Jodi is an older lady (kind of a helicopter parent) that struggles with tech.
 Her son has shown her the cool new ticket app that he uses.
 Jodi would like to see her son play at these events, but only wants to see the location, date/time her son plays and no other events.
 She wants a app that helps her keep track of her son’s play times that is simple for her to use.